nminchow/black-book/README.md

 This is a utility bot for Blizzard's _Diablo IV_.

-With the bot, you can get notified of upcoming helltide and world boss events as well as lookup data on skills, and affixes.
+With the bot, you can get notified of upcoming helltide and world boss events as well as lookup data on skills and affixes.
 After adding the bot, use the `/help` command for a list of functions!

 ### [Add Black Book To Your Server](https://discord.com/oauth2/authorize?client_id=1091483908983492639&permissions=377960581696&scope=bot%20applications.commands)